Minecraftdominator/GUI-Templates/README.md

 # GUI-Templates
-GUI Temates for use with ModPE.
+GUI Templates, for use with ModPE.